 Links: Chance Additions | Chance Expressions | Chance Reflections

-A new book which is the second volume to Chance Expressions, and not a reprint or replacement.
+A new book, which is a supplement to Chance Expressions, and not a replacement.

 - Actual photographs of patterns, previously unseen, including some which may have only been used for trial periods

 - Labels from the pressed glass ranges

 - Examples of Spiderweb variations, including the lids and knops

 - More examples of the rare Cato design